ywi/lockoutsharing/README.md

 - `!q` or `!queue` To check your current position in the queue.
 - `!leave` Removes you from the queue.
+- `!tip` Learn how to send gold if you’d like to support the project.

 ### ⚙️ **Visual Preview**